E0011875/cs4249_assgn1_ay1819s1/README.md

 - `downloadFormData (formResponses, type)`

     **Description:** This function generate a CSV file consisting of a row of headers and a row of values from the array of objects passed in.
 The `name` keys of the objects will form the row of headers and the `value` keys will form the     row of values.
-This method is being used by the Pre-questionnaire and Post-questionnaire pages.
+This method is being used by the Pre-questionnaire and Post-questionnaire screens.
 A CSV file is generated that will be     downloaded by the user's browser.

      **Parameters:**
     - `formResponses`: An array of objects `{ name: <label>, value: <value>}`.